pinga-lab/tesseroid-variable-density/editors_revision.md

 22) P21, L33: "... expressions for the gravitational potential with different"

-23) To help the reader, it is useful to additionally provide
+23) To help the reader, it is useful to additionally provide a chapter or page number for references based on text books like Hildebrand (1987).